 7 WAYS TECHNOLOGY IS KILLING YOUR EFFICIENCY

-Posted on , in LATEST NEWS and INSIGHTS, by
+Posted on , in LATEST NEWS and INSIGHTS, by Dr Garry Richards OAM FAIMIs technology working for you or against you?

 We live in the age of computers; whether it’s for work or leisure, screens constantly attract (and distract) our attention.
 But is our addiction to technological advancement making us more productive?
 Probably not.
 In fact, many studies have proven that technology is killing your efficiency as well as your ability to focus.